prometheus/governance/GOVERNANCE.md

 The Steering Committee defaults to deciding by consensus.

-Decisions requiring a vote include: issuing written policy, amending existing
+Decisions requiring a vote include:
+* Issuing written policy
+* Amending existing written policy
-written policy, creating, removing, or modifying a working group, all spending,
+* Creating, removing, or modifying a working group
+* All spending, hiring, and contracting
-hiring, and contracting, official responses to publicly raised issues, or any
+* Official responses to publicly raised issues
-other decisions that at least two of the members present decide require a vote.
+* Any other decisions that two or more members present agree should be put to a vote

-Votes happen by simple majority.
+To pass a decision, it needs approving votes from more than half of the current Steering Committee members.

+__TODO__: Explain how to handle multi-proposal votes.

 ## Getting in touch

-There are two ways to raise issues to the steering committee for decision:
+There are two ways to raise issues to the Steering Committee for decision:

+__TODO__: Figure out if we want to keep the archive or a mailing-alias.

 1. The Steering Committee can be reached privately by emailing [prometheus-steering@googlegroups.com](mailto:prometheus-steering@googlegroups.com).
 This is a private discussion list to which all members of the committee have access.
-2. The Steering Committee can be reached publicly by opening an issue on [the governance repository](https://github.com/prometheus/governance/issues) and indicating that you would like attention from the steering committee.
+2. The Steering Committee can be reached publicly by opening an issue on [the governance repository](https://github.com/prometheus/governance/issues) and indicating that you would like attention from the Steering Committee.

 ## Composition

-The steering committee has 7 seats.
+The Steering Committee has 7 seats.
 These seats are open to any project member.
 See [Candidate Eligibility](#candidate-eligibility) for a definition.

 Steering Committee members serve for 2 year terms, staggered to preserve continuity.
 Every year, either 4 or 3 contributor seats are elected.